anas-aljanaby/alssaa-hr/docs/System Day and Session states plan.md

 - **`mark-absent` only runs for today:** No way to backfill an arbitrary date range, so a missed run leaves gaps.
 The underlying SQL function is idempotent and range-safe; the edge function should expose that.
 - **Weekend stores a row with `effective_status = NULL`:** Conflicts with decision #4 (weekend is derived).
 Decide whether to stop writing these rows or treat weekend as a sourced state.
 - **`overtime_only` still exists as a status value:** Conflicts with decision #3 (overtime is a modifier).
 Migrate to `absent` + `has_overtime`.
+- **`is_short_day` exists in the codebase:** The current code uses a field called `is_short_day`.
+This needs to be renamed to `is_incomplete_shift` to match the plan, and its logic should be reviewed to ensure it matches the definition here (employee worked but didn't meet shift minimum hours).
+Whether the existing implementation fits as-is or needs adjustment, the rename is required either way.
 - **Recalc reads current schedule, not historical:** Re-running recalc for a past date uses today's `work_days`/policy, so a schedule edit retroactively flips old verdicts.
 Breaks historical stability under idempotent re-runs.